Stephen I Gutkeled: Ban/Duke of Slavonia

-Nevertheless, Ban Stephen was embroiled in conflict with several Dalmatian towns during his decade of rule, for instance, his son Ban Nicholas Gutkeled commemorated an event, when his father unlawfully usurped lands from the town of Trogir.
 Following the sudden death of Ugrin Csák, Archbishop of Split, King Béla IV installed Stephen as comes (ispán or župan) of Split in 1249, who thus became the supreme representative of secular affairs of the royal power in Dalmatia.
-Stephen temporarily handed over the title of comes of Split to a certain Mihailo in 1251; he reassumed control of the city's administration from 1252 to 1258.
+Stephen's appointment clearly violated the rights of the burghers of Split to freely elect their leaders.
+Stephen temporarily handed over the title of comes of Split to a certain Mihailo in 1251 (who, however, acted "with the consent" of Stephen); he reassumed control of the city's administration from 1252 to 1258.
 Stephen is last referred to as comes of Split in September 1258.
 Stephen was also styled as comes of Trogir at least since 1253.
 He bore that title at least until 1257.
 Since 1259, certain Alexander and Butko (Butheco) appeared as bans of the maritime provinces (i.e. Dalmatia), implying Stephen's retirement from the region shortly before his death.
+It is possible that Stephen gave up both positions in 1258, when the Dalmatian affairs were transferred to the authority of the aforementioned bans.
+Consequently, Stephen outsourced the administration of the Dalmatian cities to his familiars, the (vice)-bans of the maritime provinces.
+Nevertheless, Ban Stephen was embroiled in conflict with several Dalmatian towns during his decade of rule, for instance, his son Ban Nicholas Gutkeled commemorated an event, when his father unlawfully usurped lands from the town of Trogir.
+According to historian Gyula Kristó, these were acts of domination of later oligarchic practices, but it is possible that Stephen was protecting the king's interests over the cities as he sought to increase the influence of royal power in the region.

 In addition to Dalmatia, Stephen Gutkeled also brought order with hard hand to the warring Croatian lords beyond the Kapela Mountains.
 He acted in a similar way in the region between rivers Kupa and Una, defeating the progenitors of the Babonić family.
 Stephen built several castles (including Jablanac) along the borders as part of Béla's radical reforms introduced after the Mongol invasion.
 He also resettled with hospites ("guests" or "foreigners") the town of Križevci and donated privileges to the newly inhabited settlement.
 He granted city status to Križevci in 1252, with the same rights that Zagreb had.
 Stephen was the first secular landowner in Hungary, who founded a settlement, when he settled down the inhabitants of the Rab Island (Arbe) to along the walls of the Jablanac Castle in 1251.
+Stephen's re-settlements were highly valued by Béla IV, who considered them the basis of the stability of the province.
 Stephen granted the same privileges to its burghers as the people of Trogir, Šibenik and other coastal cities in Dalmatia (for instance, the free elect of comes, the local superior, exemption from customs duties and restricting external immigration).
 Béla IV mandated Stephen to supervise former royal land grants in the province Slavonia.
 He dealt with this task in the period between April 1255 and early 1257.
+This was necessary because after the death of Duke Coloman, chaotic conditions developed in the province.